3. Scale and Projections

 Interrupted distortion.
 This equal area projection preserves area but distorts shape, but not as much as it would if it were not interrupted.
 [21]

-There are also many projections that are aesthetically pleasing, but not intended for navigation between places or to visualize data.
+Many projections are aesthetically pleasing, but not intended for navigation between places or to visualize data.
 Examples of these artistic projections include the heart-shaped Stabius-Werner projection.

 Artistic projections.
-Many projections are interesting and beautiful, like this Stabius-Werner Projection, but are not intended for navigation between places or to visualize data.
+Many projections are interesting and beautiful, like this Stabius-Werner Projection, but are not intended for navigation between places or for visualizing data.
 [22]

 3.5 Conclusion